South Africa's Woolworths set to buy Australia's David Jones for $2 billion

-SYDNEY South African retailer Woolworths Holdings Ltd (WHLJ.J) is set to buy struggling Australian department store operator David Jones DJS.AX for $2 billion after trumping an offer from Myer Holdings Ltd (MYR.AX), it was announced on Wednesday.
+SYDNEY South African retailer Woolworths Holdings Ltd (WHLJ.J) is set to buy Australia's second-largest department store David Jones DJS.AX for $2 billion, trumping a merger proposal from Australian rival Myer Holdings Ltd (MYR.AX) with a hefty premium.

-The acquisition, the biggest for the South African company to date, would create a leading southern hemisphere retailer that will benefit from greater scale and a common fashion seasonality, it said.

-A company spokesman said it would avoid using its Woolworths brand in Australia to avoid any clash with the local company of the same name.

-The deal also provides David Jones, which has seen profits decline for the past three years as competition from overseas players heats up, with more expertise in online offerings and private brands.
+The deal, the biggest for Woolworths to date, creates a leading southern hemisphere retailer that will benefit from greater scale and a common fashion seasonality.
+It also provides David Jones, which has seen profits decline for the past three years as competition from overseas players heats up, with more expertise in online offerings and private brands.

 Resilient consumer spending, fuelled by a strong local currency and record low interest rates, has encouraged the likes of Sweden's Hennes & Mauritz (HMb.ST), and Japan's Fast Retailing (9983.T), the operator of the Uniqlo clothing chain, to set up shop in Australia.